Easy Red Lentil Dal For Baby And Toddler - Vegan

 Instructions

-1. Using a sieve, rinse the lentils with water for a good 2 minutes and set aside.
+- Using a sieve, rinse the lentils with cold water for a good 2 minutes underneath the tap and set aside.

-2. Heat the oil in a large pot on a medium high heat and add the onions and cook for 15 minutes on a medium heat, until they are soft and golden.
+- Heat the oil in a large pot on a medium high heat and add the onions and cook for 15 minutes on a medium low heat, until they are soft and golden.
+You can cover and cook on low heat too if preferred.

-5. Add in the lentils, hot water and bay leaf, bring the saucepan to a boil, turn down the heat and cook for 30 minutes until the lentils have cooked and thickened.
+- Add in the lentils, hot water and bay leaf, bring the saucepan to a boil, turn down the heat and cook for 30 minutes until the lentils have cooked and thickened.
+Add in more hot water if the consistency is very thick and sticking to the pan.

-6. Serve and enjoy with rice or yogurt flatbread.
+- Serve and enjoy with rice or flatbread.

 If you wanted a thinner consistency, when cooked add in more hot water until You have your desired consistency.
-You can serve this with rice as previously stated, and add in other vegetables.
-It’s great if you can grate the vegetables as this works well with the texture of the dal overall, Good vegetables to grate are courgette, sweet potato, aubergine, turnip.
+You can serve this with rice or naan bread, and add in other vegetables.
+It’s great if you can grate the vegetables as this works well with the texture of the dal overall.
+Good vegetables to grate are courgette, sweet potato, aubergine or turnip.

 ©The Petit Spoon